 Hulu has been promoting live sports on Hulu+ Live TV with commercials featuring star athletes, including one with New England Patriots quarterback Tom Brady that aired during the Super Bowl.

-Marquee Sports Network has already made deals with a number of traditional pay-TV providers including DirecTV, Charter Spectrum, Mediacom Frontier and RCN.
+Marquee Sports Network has already made deals with a number of traditional pay-TV providers including DirecTV, Charter Communications, Mediacom, Frontier Communications and RCN.

 Financial terms of the new Hulu deal were not disclosed.